 Quick Summary Video (if you prefer)…and then keep reading…

-In addition to just distance, consideration should also be given to the walkability of the area.
+In addition to the above, one should also consider the walkability of an area.

 Easy Access to Downtown

 Living in the suburbs has its benefits, but living in the city generally allows for a greater selection of shopping and educational opportunities.
 Cities are also where an overwhelming majority of the national and regional cultural (museums of art, history, and science) and entertainment centers (such as ballparks, and theaters) are to be found.